-These are all great resources but should be used with skepticism.
+These are all great resources, but they should be used with skepticism.
 During our phone reporting, we found several pharmacy prices listed online were outdated or inaccurate.

 In New York, pharmacies are required to supply price lists to consumers on request: “Every pharmacy that sells drugs at retail must make Drug Retail Price Lists available” for the top 150 sellers, according to the New York State pharmacy regulation Web site.
 “Pharmacies should update their lists at least weekly.
 Consumers may request a computer-generated list to take with them when they leave the pharmacy.”

-But those lists can have mistakes: in one case, we called a Brooklyn pharmacy with a price listing of $467 for one pack of a common birth-control pill.
+We have consistently found that pharmacies are able to supply the list, or a price over the phone.
+But those lists can have mistakes.
+In one case, we called a Brooklyn pharmacy with a price listing of $467 for one pack of a common birth-control pill.
 When we asked if the cash-pay price was really that much, they checked their database and sheepishly told us the price was actually $93.
 Apparently their software had “miscalculated.”

-But why does the price vary so much?
-It’s not like the price of strawberries, which depends on a good harvest.
+Why does the price vary so much?
+Pill prices aren’t like the price of strawberries, which depends on a good harvest.

-Moral of the story: prescription pricing websites are great, but it’s always best to get your quotes from the horse’s mouth -– so make a phone call before rushing out the door for that $12 birth control prescription.
+Moral of the story: prescription pricing websites are great, but it’s always best to get your quotes from the horse’s mouth.
+So make a phone call before rushing out the door for that $9 birth control prescription.

 There’s advice about buying prescriptions on our reference page on the topic.